-The Rouse is the call used in conjunction with the Last Post at commemorative services such as Remembrance Day, at dedication services and at military funerals.
+The Rouse is the call used in conjunction with the last post at commemorative services, dedication services, and military funerals.
 The Rouse is a short bugle call that was also used to call soldiers to their duties.

-Its purpose is to wake up the sleeping soldiers and to let the sentries know that they could cease challenging.
+Its purpose was to wake up sleeping soldiers and to let sentries know that they could cease challenging.
 It was also a signal to open the town gates and let out the horse guard, allowing them to do a reconnaissance of the immediate area beyond the walls.

-During the ANZAC Day Dawn Service, the Last Post is sounded followed by a minute of silence.
-The silence is broken by the Reveille.
-Today, the Reveille is only performed on the various Dawn services or as the first call of the day in Barracks.
+Today, the Reveille is only performed at Dawn Services or as the first call of the day in Barracks.